Sergendel/FitBeat/README.md

 --------------------------------------------------
 Action # 1.
 Analyze

-LLM is analyzing the user prompt: "The human asks the AI for a playlist for a romantic date, specifically with tracks that have deeply meaningful and romantic lyrics.
+LLM is analyzing the user prompt: "The human asks the AI to create a playlist for a romantic date with tracks that have deep meaning.
 New request: I forgot to say that we would probably dance during our date" to derive numeric audio parameters.
 Additionally, the LLM suggests a suitable folder name for the playlist.